intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 The summary table with our classification of *MPX security levels*---from lowest L1 to highest L6---highlights the trade-off between [__security__](/security) (number of undetected *RIPE bugs* and *Other bugs* in benchmarks), [__usability__](/usability) (number of programs *Broken* because of the applied approach), and [__performance overhead__](/performance) (average *Perf* overhead w.r.t. native executions).
 AddressSanitizer is shown for comparison in the last row.
-SafeCode and SoftBound are *not* shown due to their instability: a large fraction of programs broke under these approaches.
+SAFECode and SoftBound are *not* shown due to their instability: a large fraction of programs broke under these approaches.

 Results are shown for GCC versions of MPX and AddressSanitizer.
 In addition, ICC-MPX results are shown in brackets; note that L5 is not applicable to ICC-MPX.